Brandon Hudgins

 Brandon Hudgins (born January 14, 1987) is an American middle-distance runner.
 He is known for having stopped running when he experienced three episodes of granulomatosis with polyangiitis, and subsequently making a comeback to run a sub-four minute mile at the age of 28 as a non-professional athlete.
-In 2018 he co-founded the High Point Athletic Club, a run coach service based in High Point, NC.
-The High Point Athletic Club opened a physical location in Jamestown, NC in October of 2022.
+In 2018 he co-founded the High Point Athletic Club, a run coach service based in High Point, North Carolina.
+The High Point Athletic Club opened a physical location in Jamestown, North Carolina, in October 2022.

 Running career

 High school

 Hudgins attended Northwestern High School of Rock Hill, South Carolina, where he ran cross country and track.
 When he graduated in 2005, he was the South Carolina state champion in the boy's outdoor 1600 meters, posting a time of 4:16.

 Collegiate

 Hudgins enrolled at Winthrop University where he made further improvements in his first two years.
 During his junior year at university, he experienced his first episode of granulomatosis with polyangiitis.
 He went on to complete his undergraduate degree at Winthrop without running competitively during his junior and senior years of undergrad studies.
 As a graduate student, he went on to study at Appalachian State University, where he made a return to competitive running.
 At ASU, he posted personal bests of 3:45 in the 1500 meters and 1:50 in the 800 meters, which were actually faster than his previous bests before contracting granulomatosis.
 He graduated from ASU in 2011.